kristerkari/react-native-css-modules/README.md

 * No `:global` or `:local` keywords for CSS modules with React Native.
 * No support for using [classnames](https://github.com/JedWatson/classnames) module for multiple classnames (`classnames` outputs classnames as a string).
 * No way to pass options to Sass (`node-sass`) yet (planned).
-* CSS styling is limited to what React Native supports for styling: https://github.com/vhpoet/react-native-styling-cheat-sheet

 ---